Rust-Simply/iriss-scripts/src/scripts/iriss-02.md

 How we can create complex types with enums and structs

-How we can make more flexible types with gennerics
+How we can make more flexible types with generics

 And I'll introduce some of the built in collection types